ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Supporting multiple countries.
 ------------------------------

-If we take the scenario that applications can be accessible world wide than VIRTEL can incorporate the country differences through one of the following methods.
+If we take the scenario that applications can be accessible globally than VIRTEL can incorporate the country differences through one of the following methods.
 In most case the TCT or URL override will accommodate such a set up.

 - For each country supported, have a different instance of VIRTEL specifying the relevant country code pages at the TCT level.
 - For each country supported, have a separate line/port and use the URL overrides.